LuisEnMarroquin/json-as-xlsx/README.md

 var settings = {
   sheetName: 'First sheet', // The name of the sheet
   fileName: 'Users', // The name of the spreadsheet
-  extraLength: 3 // A bigger number means that columns should be wider }
+  extraLength: 3, // A bigger number means that columns should be wider
+  writeOptions: {} // Style options from https://github.com/SheetJS/sheetjs#writing-options
+}

 var download = true // If true will download the xlsx file, otherwise will return a buffer